Athens: Demographics

-The municipality (Center) of Athens is the most populous in Greece, with a population of 643,452 people (in 2021) and an area of 38.96 km2, forming the core of the Athens Urban Area within the Attica Basin.
-The incumbent Mayor of Athens is Kostas Bakoyannis of New Democracy.
+The municipality (centre) of Athens is the most populous in Greece, with a population of 643,452 people (in 2021) and an area of 38.96 km2, forming the core of the Athens Urban Area within the Attica Basin.
+The incumbent Mayor of Athens is Charis Doukas of PASOK.
 The municipality is divided into seven municipal districts which are mainly used for administrative purposes.

-As of the 2011 census, the population for each of the seven municipal districts of Athens is as follows: